rpcsp/wgtool/README.md

 - Remove peers
 - List peers

-When a peer is added, the tool can display a QR code with the configuration if "qrencode" is available.
+When a peer is added, the tool generates a file and displays a QR code with the configuration.

 ## Requirements

 - Required:
-  - python 3.7 or newer
+  - python 3.8 or newer
   - Updated python pip

-- Optional:
+  - Dependencies from requirements.txt
-  - qrencode 4 or newer

 ## Installation